 Divisions provide some grant opportunities for various ministries.
 There are certain criteria your ministry will need to meet and you will need to write a proposal for this.
 Talk to your Corps Officer or Centre Manager to see if your idea could be appropriate for a divisional grant.

 As part of the leadership goal under the Territorial Strategic Mission Plan, the territory offers scholarships for leadership opportunities (i.e. leadership conference or training opportunity).
 This is an application based scholarship that is offered twice a year.
 There are certain criteria that must be met, and you must personally invest in the opportunity too.
 Talk to you Corps Officer or Centre Manager for more information.

 Jeff Trust offers funding grants for various youth programmes each year.
 Application forms are sent out to divisions/corps and applications are due in early February.
 There are specific criteria your proposal must meet which can be found on the application form.
 Talk to your Corps Officer or Centre Manager for more information.

-The Salvation Army Public Relationships Department is sometimes able to source funding opportunities for youth programmes and activities.
+The Salvation Army Public Relationships Department is sometimes able to source funding for youth programmes and activities.
 Generally, these opportunities are for more community based youth work as they are often secular funding avenues.
 The following information is provided by PR.

-To apply for funding:
+To apply for this funding: